-The apartment where I grew up with my parents and eight younger siblings was a corner unit in the 1st building complex inside a huge family compound belonging to a clan from up north of Manila.
+The apartment where I grew up with my parents and my younger siblings was a corner unit in the 1st building complex inside a huge family compound belonging to a clan from up north of Manila.

 And this little space which my family occupied was home to me from the time we moved there shortly before I entered kindergarten until I got married.
 It was my home for 19 years, the home that also nurtured my youthful dreams.